gaberull/excel_gcp_mysql_webapp/README.md

     - conf.d file is located at ```/etc/php/8.1/cli/conf.d```
   - Enabled extension=myslqi here by uncommenting line after searching in vim with ```ls ./ | grep php```
 - Working with GCP from command line is made very easy in VSCode bash terminal with the GCP extension.
 Makes it easy to SCP files to VM

+### Installation Instructions

+The files in this repository are not *currently* organized according in the same structure as they are on my server, and thus one cannot simply clone this repository and expect it to work correctly.
+To set it up correctly as I have, perform the following steps

+**Steps:**
+*I'm going to assume you already have an Apache2 webserver running on a GCP Compute Engine virtual machine*

+- View the ```director_structure.md``` file [here](https://github.com/gaberull/file_uploader/blob/53a487423b6c002aa9a1586a5fc43ad429248bb6/directory_structure.md)
+- TODO: FINISH these steps

 ## Setting up and configuring Composer for PHP